 - Ultimatum and warning letter

-- Sending statement of account: Statement of account is the first notification that the customer receives after purchasing goods on credit.
+Statement of account is the first notification that the customer receives after purchasing goods on credit.
 Companies usually send the statement before the due date of payment.
-Sending the statement of account has become a common business practices.
+Sending the statement of account has become a common business practice.
 Its purpose is to inform the customer about the due amount and due date of payment.
-It is also acts as means of maintaining contact with customers.
+It also acts as means of maintaining contact with customers.